Dr Miguel Arnedo-Gomez

 MA PhD Lond

-Miguel Arnedo-Gómez is a Senior Lecturer in the Spanish Programme in the School of Languages and Cultures (SLC).
+Miguel Arnedo-Gómez is a Senior Lecturer in the Spanish and Latin American Studies Programme in the School of Languages and Cultures (SLC).
 His research focuses on the connections between Latin American literary works and the socio-cultural characteristics of the societies in which they are produced, with a particular focus on the representation of race and ethnicity and the literary incorporation of African or indigenous cultural elements.

 Another part of his research centres on the analysis of theories and concepts of cultural interaction in Latin America, such as transculturation, mestizaje, hybridity and heterogeneity.
 He is also interested in the analysis of nationalism and national identities in Latin America.

 Current Research Projects

 Cuban Blacks, National Identity and Afro-Cuban Culture in the Poetry of Nicolás Guillén (book project).
 This book will put forward a new interpretation of Nicolás Guillén by highlighting his social and cultural distance from the black Cuban sectors his poetry focused upon.
 An important element will be to investigate Guillén’s perspective on the idea of mestizaje (race mixture) and his literary representation of the Cuban musical genre known as son.